-Students need to have completed Culinary Arts I Proficiency Certificate as a pre-requisite for entering the Culinary Arts II Proficiency Certificate program.
+Students need to have completed the Culinary Arts I Proficiency Certificate as a pre-requisite for entering the Culinary Arts II Proficiency Certificate program.

-Requires a "C" grade or better in each of the courses listed above.
+Requires a "C" grade or better in each of the courses listed.

-Course Number Prerequisites Credits CAHM 210 - American Cuisine CAHM 170 4 credits HIST 142 - Food History 3 credits CAHM 211 - Techniques of Garde Manger and International Cuisine CAHM 170 4 credits CAHM 198 - Hospitality Management Work Experience CAHM 110, CAHM 170 3 credits CAHM 270 - Advanced Food Production, Nutrition and Finishing CAHM 171 4 credits
+Course Number Prerequisites Credits CULA 210 - American Cuisine CULA 151, CULA 161, CULA 171 4 credits HIST 142 - Food History 3 credits CAHM 211 - Techniques of Garde Manger and International Cuisine CULA 151, CULA 161, CULA 171 4 credits THM 285 - Dining Room Management THM 110, CULA 276 or CULA 171 3 credits THM 180 - Human Resource Management THM 110 3 credits

 All general education requirements necessary for graduation are met through the courses in the program as indicated above.
 Students who wish to take courses that differ from the general education courses indicated above must complete a course substitution request form.
-To access the form, login to the MyCCP portal, and in the Student tab, under Electronic Forms, click on the Records and Registration Forms link, then choose Request For Course Substitution Of Graduation Requirement link.
+To access the form, login to the MyCCP portal, and in the Student tab, under Electronic Forms, click on the Registration Forms link, then choose Requirement link.
 A more detailed explanation of the College's general education requirements is also available.